 HOW LONG IS YOUR WAIT RIGHT NOW?

-Find out the easy way by downloading the NoWait App!
-Use it to put your name on the wait list, then hang out at a neighboring bar or take a walk around the Gulch.
-No Wait will text you when your table is ready.
+Give us a call or come by to put your name on the wait list, then hang out at a neighboring bar or take a walk around the Gulch.
+We will text you when your table is ready.

 HOW IS THIS DIFFERENT FROM THE STUFF I ATE IN COLLEGE?

 We make traditional ramen using regional ingredients.
 We start with bone broth; simply water and bones that we slowly cook it until every ounce of goodness has melted into the broth, giving it a rich, viscous, hearty flavor and texture.
 Our noodles are custom made by a third generation family-owned company that have been our partners since day one (they actually shipped Otaku South 100 free noodles for her very first pop-up).
 Each style of broth is paired with a special shape of noodle that is designed to taste perfect with it (the same way you’d want to serve linguine, not orzo, with a cream sauce).
 Ramen noodles are wheat based and made with “kansui” (think baking powder) which makes them alkaline and gives them the strength to hold up in the rich broth.

 WHY DO I NEED TO SLURP AND EAT QUICKLY?